Psychology Internship Responsibilities

 - Complete various personnel forms as necessary.

-- Maintain daily schedule on Point N Click scheduling software program used by Counseling
+- Maintain daily schedule on Point and Click scheduling software program used by Counseling Services and maintain consistent schedule on Outlook.

 Sample of Weekly Activities: